LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 ### MLP Neural Network

-After reading the content of [Privacy-Preserving Machine Learning](#Privacy-Preserving Machine Learning), you must  have a certain understanding of Rosetta and Tensorflow 's grammar.
+After reading the content of [Privacy-Preserving Machine Learning](#Privacy-Preserving Machine Learning), you must  have a certain understanding of Rosetta and TensorFlow 's grammar.
 So, in this section, we have offer an example of classification of mnist dataset by MLP Neural Network.

-Firstly, this is the Tensorflow version
+Firstly, this is the TensorFlow version

 #### TensorFlow Version MLP